As a parent preparing to begin a divorce in Illinois, there’s no doubt your children are your number one priority.

 - The incomes of both parties;

-- The number of overnights the children spend with each parent;
+- The number of overnights the children spends with each parent;

 - Who takes the child(ren) as a tax deduction;